 Musicians - April 15th

 Artwork should somehow relate to the theme.
 We also prefer to have covers with vibrant colors, rather than black and white.

-Artists are paid the same as our poets—$100—but also receive a box of copies of the issue when it comes out.
+Artists receive $200 and a box of copies of the issue when it comes out.